How To Reset MySQL Or MariaDB Root Password

 $ sudo mysqld_safe --skip-grant-tables &

 --skip-grant-tablesoption allows you to connect without a password and with all privileges.
 If you start your server with this option, it also enables

 --skip-networkingoption which is used to prevent the other clients from connecting to the database server.
 And, the ampersand (&) symbol is used to run the command in background, so you could type the other commands in the following steps.
 Please be mindful that the above command is dangerous and your database server becomes insecure.
-You should run this command only for a brief period to reset the password.
+You should run this command only for a brief period of time to reset the password.

 Next, login to your MySQL/MariaDB server as root user:

 At the mysql> or MariaDB [(none)]> prompt, run the following command to reset the root user password:

 UPDATE mysql.user SET Password=PASSWORD('ostechnix') WHERE User='root';

 Replace ostechnix in the above command with your own password.